SHORT BIO (for introductions)

 - Co-founder of the 10th Amendment Task Force in the U.S. House of Representatives.

 - Spent twenty-eight years as a high school teacher in Utah, focusing on American History and Government.

 - Married to Jeralynn Hansen Bishop.
 They have five children and six grandchildren and reside in Brigham City.

-- Currently serving his sixth term as a member of the United States House of Representatives
+- Currently serving his seventh term as a member of the United States House of Representatives

 A public school teacher turned public servant, Rob Bishop represents Utah’s First Congressional District in the U.S. Congress.

 Rob Bishop is a life-long resident of the First District, with the exception of two years he spent in Germany while serving a mission for the LDS Church.
 He was born and raised in Kaysville, Utah, where he graduated from Davis High School with High Honors.
 He later graduated magna cum laude from the University of Utah with a degree in Political Science.
 He has been a resident of Brigham City since 1974.

 Rob is married to Jeralynn Hansen, a former Miss Brigham City.
 They have five children: Shule, Jarom, Zenock, Maren, and Jashon.
 They have six grandchildren- three boys and three girls.